green-maple/for-liquid/README.md

 * Purpose: This task demonstrates the ability to simulataneously read/write/append/mutate arrow/parquet files.

 * Solution:
-  * For mutation we are using `partition` based approach to localize the mutatation changes into the file
+  * For mutation we are using `partition` based approach to localize the mutatation changes into the file.
   * For performing simultaneous read/write/mutate/append we make use of `partition` and do the file write in different file path and while read operation we check if the file has old `timestamp` then we first replace the mutated file and then do the reading.